arturjordao/StageWiseArchitectureSearch/README.md

-# State-wise Neural Architecture Search
+# State-Wise Neural Architecture Search
-This repository provides the implementation of the method proposed in our paper [State-wise Neural Architecture Search](https://arxiv.org/pdf/2004.11178.pdf).
+This repository provides the implementation of the method proposed in our paper [State-Wise Neural Architecture Search](https://arxiv.org/pdf/2004.11178.pdf).
 Our method discovers competitive and high-performance architectures by exploring one order of magnitude fewer models compared to other approaches, as shown in the figure below.
 In addition, our method is the most resource-efficient as it designs architectures in a few hours on a single GPU.

 <img src="/Figures/Main2.svg">